minimo6caracteres/tyron/README.md

 ---

 ## The Problem
 When shopping online, private companies gather a lot of your personal information.
-But sometimes, the information they require seems unnecessary - why do I need to disclose my gender when buying a book?
-And why do they need my phone number if they are not going to use it to communicate with me directly?
-There are many other examples of this - users giving an unnecessary amount of data away for free.
+Many times, the information they require seems unnecessary - why do I need to disclose my gender when buying a book?
+And why do they want my phone number if they rarely use it to communicate with me directly?
+There are many other examples of users giving away an unnecessary amount of data, for free.
 But your data has an immense value!
-You're just not getting anything for it.
+You're just not getting any money for it.

 Data is valuable because it can be used to develop and improve products and services on the basis of feedback and user information.
 It should be our right to know exactly how, not just as a default option when you act online.
 And the problem is much larger than e-commerce: private data has been strategically used in democratic elections.
 The question of whether we can trust companies with our data is exigent.